Addressing The Concerns With Server Actions In Next 14

 Maybe now it looks more natural.
 An inline function was a good example during presentation, but obviously, it doesn’t really work in large apps.

-A separate backend is something I too support, but it’s often missed that server actions can be a good way to call them.
+First of all, this “problem” is not Next.js specific.
+Other JavaScript frameworks also have actions, but I guess React is the punching bag of every dev, ain’t it?
+Server Actions are not here just for your database queries to work, they enable stuff to work without JavaScript.
+Now everyone is going to be awkwardly looking at me because I’m suggesting to implement things to not work with JavaScript available too.
+I’ll just like to send you here.
+A separate backend is something I support too, but it’s often missed that Server Actions can be a really good way to call them.
 And excluding the use of Server Actions for normal mutations, what about forms?
-Trying to connect a frontend React form to a separate backend just doesn’t sound right.
-And doing it is hard.
+Trying to connect a frontend React form to a separate backend just doesn’t sound or look intuitive on the surface, and doing it is hard.
 That’s the reason we have been continuously reinventing forms on the frontend for a decade now.
-Completely forgetting that the “action” property exists and just kept adding more libraries on top of another to get a simple form working.
-Also, let’s not forget excessive useState() calls for tracking something that’s automatically sent when using the name property.
-Server Actions are a great way of handling form submissions, even for sending them to another API.
+Completely forgetting that the “action” property exists and kept adding more libraries on top of each other to get a simple form working.
+Server Actions are a great way of handling form submissions, even for sending them to another API, and they are a great way to handle mutations in general.
+They are not here to replace your backend, but to make it easier to work with it.

-”Looks ugly”
+”Looks Ugly”

 The old way.